El-Coder/F5-Automation-and-Orchestration/docs/class4/module2/module2.rst

 Using AS3 with Big-IQ
 ======================================

-In this module you will learn how to use AS3 with Big-IQ
+In this module you will learn how to use AS3 with Big-IQ.

 .. toctree::
    :maxdepth: 1